When a technology preview ends, one of three things can happen.

 - Additional feedback can be conducted via another technology preview.

-Since the curent technology preview expires today, the Project Falcon team has opted for number three.
+Since the current technology preview expires today, the Project Falcon team has opted for number three.

 Project Falcon is our free technology preview that simulates air flow around vehicles, buildings, outdoor equipment, consumer products, bloggers, or other objects of your choosing in a virtual wind tunnel.
 You can begin understanding air flow behavior within seconds of starting the application and loading your model.
 There are stand-alone versions for Windows and OS X that load STL files and add-ins for AutoCAD, Inventor, and Revit so you can work with native data.